beachstrider/withrecap/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-Also, you can find a chrome extension is being built into `/packages/extension/dist`.
+Also, you will see the chrome extension is being built into `/packages/extension/dist`.

 ## License